No-Go Theorem for Singularity Resolution: Conclusion

 \section{Conclusion}

-In this Letter, we establish a rigorous, intrinsic framework in $f(\mathbb{Q})$ gravity for analyzing gravitational collapse, avoiding GR-derived tools by defining regularity criteria and junction conditions based on non-metricity and momentum conservation.
+In this paper, we establish a rigorous and intrinsic framework in $f(\mathbb{Q})$ gravity for analyzing gravitational collapse, avoiding GR-derived tools by defining regularity criteria and junction conditions based on non-metricity and momentum conservation.
 This self-consistent approach recovers GR limits and enables generalized studies of singularity resolution.

-Applying it, we derive a No-Go theorem: in analytic gravitational theories with polynomial actions (including GR), quantum corrections via effective energy density $\epsilon_\text{eff}$ alone fail to resolve singularities.
-The dynamical response vanishes at zero expansion ($\mathcal{J}(0)=0$), obstructing bounces and leading to finite-time singularities or asymptotic collapse with divergent invariants and geodesic incompleteness—persisting even if masked for external observers.
+Applying the above-mentioned framework, we propose our No-Go theorem in the homogeneous, spatially flat sector with minimal matter-geometry coupling: In the gravitational theory with analytic gravitational action term, singularities produced by gravitational collapse cannot be resolved solely by quantum-gravity corrections encoded as a strictly positive effective energy density.
+A successful resolution requires either a vanishing effective density at the would-be regular endpoint or a non-analytic gravitational action term.
+Otherwise, the dynamical response vanishes at zero expansion ($\mathcal{J}(0)=0$), obstructing bounces and leading to finite-time singularities or asymptotic collapse with divergent invariants and geodesic incompleteness—persisting even if masked for external observers.

-Nonsingular resolution requires a non-singular bounce~\cite{Bojowald:2001xe}, achievable only through (i) non-analytic, non-polynomial action modifications at ultraviolet scales, or (ii) $\epsilon_\text{eff}$ vanishing at high densities (as in LQG's Planck stars).
-These constraints guide future regular black hole constructions, with implications for evaporating black holes and potential observables like modified Hawking radiation.
+Within the assumptions of the theorem, the non-singular resolution requires a non-singular bounce~\cite{Bojowald:2001xe}, achievable only through (i) non-analytic action modifications at ultraviolet scales, or (ii) vanishing $\epsilon_\text{eff}$ at high densities (as in LQG's Planck stars).
+These constraints guide future regular black hole constructions, giving implications for evaporating black holes and potential observables like modified Hawking radiation.